 Star Top: (turn your work around and crochet on the wrong side)ch 2, 2hdc on the star center for all the 49 Star Bottom. slst to the 2nd ch at the beginning of the round.

 If you are feeling confused reading the written pattern, watch the video on How To Crochet Star Stitch might be able to help.
-This video from Crochet Geek is showing a star stitch pattern in row format, you will need to adapt it to crochet it in a round style (as written pattern above).
+Please keep in mind that this video shows a star stitch pattern in row format, you will need to adapt it to crochet it in a round style (as written pattern above).

 MORE DETAILS ON HOW TO CROCHET STAR STITCH TOTE